difof/goul/README.md

 ## TODO

 - All collections from GoDS
-- JSON serializable
+- JSON serializable collections
-- Stringer
+- Stringer collections